- Ayşem Mert (she/they)

 (Research Assistant)

 Julia Feine works as a research assistant in the EPOC project.
-She recently graduated from Stockholm University with a master’s in Political Science with a focus on Environmental Social Studies.
+She graduated from Stockholm University with a master’s in Political Science with a focus on Environmental Social Studies.
 In her Master’s thesis, she used post-structural discourse theory to analyse future imaginaries in global ocean governance.
 Besides working on the EPOC project she is also employed as a research assistant in other projects at the political science department at Stockholm University.
 She has further experience in environmental governance from her internship at the Stockholm Resilience Centre and her former occupation as a student assistant in the project “Bio-economic Power in Global Supply Chains: Approaches, Impacts and Perspectives on Certification and DueDiligence for Biogenic Mass Raw Materials (Bio-Power)“.
 Julia has a background in International Relations and other research interest areas of her are future imaginaries, nature values and participatory governance practices.